thebucknerlife/woorld/README.md

 ## The Basics

-Woorld is a text-based world filled with *people* (e.g. the player, other non-player characters), *places* (e.g. towns, buildings, rooms, vehicles), and *things* (wallet, laptop, money).
-All of these people, places, and things can potentially have actions (e.g. speak with person, enter building, use laptop.)
-For every action in Woorld there is a reaction (e.g. learn clue, lose money, win game).
+### Game Pieces

+- people
+- places
+- things
+- actions
+- reactions

+### Generic Story

-You are a person.
-You start off in a place with some things.
-There is some action you must ultimately make to finish the game.
-Many intermediate actions must be carried out before the ultimate action.
-Certain actions require certain people, places, or things.
-Meeting these people, finding these things, and travelling to these places make up all of the things the player needs to do between first starting and finally finishing the game.
+- You are a person.
+- You start off in a place with some things.
+- There is some action you must ultimately make to cause the win game reaction.
+- Many intermediate actions must be carried out before the ultimate action.
+- Certain actions require certain people, places, or things.
+- Meeting these people, finding these things, and travelling to these places make up all of the things the player needs to do between first starting and finally finishing the game.

+### Mechanics

+Mechanics:

+- new game:
+  - new world
+    - build world
+    - create people
+    - create things
+    - create places
+    - add people to places
+    - add things to places
+  - new player
+  - build player
+    - name
+  - add initial things to player
+  - add player to initial place
+- start game
+  - greet player
+  - wait for player action
+- process reaction
+  - route action to correct person, place or thing and wait for reaction
+  - route reaction to correct person, place, or thing
+  - end game with end game reaction
+- wait for player action ...

 ## Working with the Source